AdaGold/api-muncher/README.md

 Before you start writing _any_ code:

 - Explore the API documentation to become familiar with the request(s) you can make
-- If desired, create a Trello board to manage tasks
+- Create a Trello Board listing the features you will need to add.

 Once you've explored the API docs, this project: